 I was intending on posting this recipe before Christmas but I just never got around to it.
 Its the perfect addition to a veggie Sunday roast so I thought it was still appropriate to share even after the festive season is over.
 Cauliflower cheese has always been one of my favorite side dishes to go along with a roast dinner so I really wanted to create a dairy-free alternative which is as good as the real thing.
-I have tried using cheese alternatives to make it and using turmeric to try and make it but I was never fully satisfied with the result.
-In this recipe I like to use soaked cashews to make extra creamy along with nutritional yeast and wholegrain mustard to give it a savory a cheesy flavor!
+I have tried using cheese alternatives to make it and using turmeric to try and make it, but I was never fully satisfied with the result.
+In this recipe, I like to use soaked cashews to make extra creamy along with nutritional yeast and wholegrain mustard to give it a savoury cheesy flavour!

-- 1 Cauliflower broken into florets (about 350g)
+- 1 Cauliflower that is broken into florets (about 350g)